kiplang-at/kiplang-at/README.md

 -💻 I love working on projects that challenge me and push me to think outside the box.
 -🎯 My goal is to make a positive impact through technology and create solutions and meaningful experiences for users.
 -🤝 I’m interested in collaboration on learning, projects, hackathons, or anything exciting!
 Reach out if you have something cool in mind.
--📫 Get in Touch; Feel free to connect with me on LinkedIn: https://www.linkedin.com/in/kiplangatltoo/  or Twitter: https://twitter.com/kiplangatltoo
+-📫 Get in Touch; Feel free to connect with me on LinkedIn: https://www.linkedin.com/in/kiplangat-linous-too